about getting close to the band! Eaves drop on this Mötley

 To the best of my memory, which is not so f@cking great, it was on

-Valentines Day around 1990 and he had called and set up an
+Valentines Day around 1990 and he had called and set up an appointment.

-tattoo, I had spelled Brandi wrong on the stencil.
+spelled Brandi wrong on the stencil.
 I had Brandy.
 Whoops!

 So a quick change of a letter on the stencil and a few hours later the

 tattoo was done.
 I am not sure if that was the very first tattoo I done

 on him but I sure remember that day the most.
 It was always cool having

 someone.
 We had a lot of times like that, when they would just come in.